Excel Add Months to Dates (Table of Contents)

 - C4: =EDATE(A4,B4)

-But as of now, we have a serial number which is not easily understandable.
+But as of now, we have a serial number that is not easily understandable.

 Hence, we will now attempt to change the format of this date value.

-To do that, first, we will select this cell C2 and then right-click.
-In the menu that opens up, we will select the Format Cell option.
+To do that, first, we will select cell C2 and then right-click.
+In the open menu, we will select the Format Cell option.

-Next, we will click on Date in the category section and then select the desired Date type and click OK to apply the changes.
+Next, we will click on Date in the category section, select the desired Date type, and click OK to apply the changes.

-Now our changes should be reflected, and we get the EDATE result in the format shown below.
+Our changes should be reflected, and we will get the EDATE results in the format below.

 Now we will drag this format to the remaining Result cells (C3, C4) by clicking on Format Painter while we have selected cell C2 and then pasting the format to cells C3 and C4.